unrealxinfinity/LDTS/docs/README.md

 Due to the nature of the MVC, message passing is common between classes and there are times that a subclass only propagates the messages between its subclass and its superclasss, making it a *middle man*.
 ## Refactoring examples
 - #### **Extract Superclass**
 During most of the project's lifetime, both menu controllers inherited directly from Controller, which meant there was quite a lot of repeated code between the two.
+By creating a superclass that both controllers inherit from, the amount of repeated code was greatly reduced.
 - #### **Extract Variable**
 Some one-liners that we had in our code weren't very readable, so we had to split up the calls/calculations between lines.
 - #### **Move method**